kasinox/NYPD_shooting_incident/README.md

 Once gdal is installed, you will be able to install sf package from source in R. With the current version of proj (7.0.0) on homebrew, installation requires additional configuration:

-install.packages("sf", configure.args = "--with-proj-lib=/usr/local/lib/")
+* install.packages("sf", configure.args = "--with-proj-lib=/usr/local/lib/")

-if the console prompt any missing component that could not be installed correctly, install it in either Rstudio or brew and knit it again
+* if the console prompt any missing component that could not be installed correctly, install it in either Rstudio or brew and knit it again

+* if you have any questions about the instructions, please email me at chenning.xu@colorado.edu